stockup-studios/stockup/README.md

 * Collaborate with others to make a shopping list, with smart prediction using machine learning based on previously bought items

 # Tech Stack
-1. Flutter
+1. Flutter & Dart
-2. Tensorflow
+2. Python
-3. Python
+3. Firebase
-4. OpenCV
+4. Git & GitHub
-5. Firebase
-6. Beautiful Soup
+5. Beautiful Soup